 On the other hand, being mindful will help us greatly to catch our thoughts as early as possible before they gather momentum and be able to take charge rather than fall victim to our own thoughts.
 Do a quick assessment of whether the thoughts are of service to you right now in this moment and in this specific situation or not.
 I emphasise “quick assessment” because you don’t want to overanalyse, it is usually a simple yes or no. Then decide whether to go with the thoughts or not.
 If yes, great, think deeper and more focused.
 If not, simply let go of the thoughts by not following them.
 Do not try to stop your thoughts because they gather even more energy and momentum.

-Well, why not give it a go and check this out for yourself?
+Well, why not give it a go and check it out for yourself?